alain17-web/react-pomodoro/README.md

 # react-pomodoro
-a pomodoro timer in React
+a pomodoro timer in ReactJs with Parcel